acaldwell93/capstone-1-new/README.md

 ![](images/bootstrap_sample_proportion_differences.png)

 A quick glance tells you with virtual certainty that there is, in fact, a significant difference between these two proportions.
 In fact, we can say with 95% confidence that the true difference in proportions between these populations is between .206 and .234.
 So, the takeaway here is that, if we are told that a gun incident is an accidental/negligent discharge, the probability that the victim is underage increases by at least 20%.

+## Future avenues of exploration / Limitations

+ - Want to delve deeper into the cities with the highest density of gun violence per capita and explore more about what's going on there.
+Maybe include controls/testing for differences in how law enforcement operates in these cities vs. other cities.